NadzTiwing/Vocabulary/README.md

-# Vocabulary
+# Simple App that views and shares pictures
-Where to test vocabulary knowledge
+##Tech stacks:
 Framework used: NextJS
-Database: MySQL
+Database: MongoDB